The Blue Max: Plot

-The incident brings Stachel to the attention of General Count von Klugemann, Willi's uncle.
-When the general visits the base, he meets Stachel.
-As Stachel is a commoner, the general sees great propaganda value in him.
-Meanwhile, Kaeti, the general's wife, is carrying on a discreet affair with her husband's nephew.

-Soon afterward, Stachel is shot down after rescuing a red Fokker Dr.I from two British fighters.
-When he returns to the airfield, he is stunned when he is introduced to the man he saved, Manfred von Richthofen, the Red Baron.
+The incident brings Stachel to the attention of Willi's uncle, Generaloberst Count von Klugermann who visits the base with his wife Kaeti, who is having a discreet affair with Willi.
+The Count sees propaganda value in the commoner Stachel.
+After Stachel is shot down rescuing a red Fokker Dr.I from two British fighters, he's introduced to Manfred von Richthofen, the Red Baron.
 Richthofen offers Stachel a place in his squadron.
-Stachel declines, explaining his desire to "prove himself" with his current squadron.

-With Stachel temporarily grounded by a minor injury, General von Klugemann orders him to Berlin to help shore up the crumbling public morale.
-The general invites him to dinner.
-Later, Stachel and Kaeti have sex.
+Stachel declines, expressing his desire to "prove himself" with Heidemann's squadron.
+When Stachel is temporarily grounded by a minor injury, General von Klugermann orders him to Berlin to help shore up crumbling public morale.
+The general invites him to dinner, and Stachel spends the night with Kaeti.

-Soon afterward, Stachel and Willi volunteer to escort a reconnaissance aircraft.
-When British fighters attack, Stachel's guns jam, but Willi downs three enemy planes.
-While returning to base, Willi challenges Stachel to a flying contest, flying under a railway viaduct.
-Willi clips the top of a tower and crashes.
-When Stachel reports his death, Heidemann assumes that the verified victories were Willi's.
-Stachel impulsively claims them, even though he fired only 40 bullets before his guns jammed.
-Outraged, Heidemann officially accuses him of lying, but the Air Service backs Stachel.
+On a mission escorting a reconnaissance aircraft, Stachel's guns jam, but Willi downs three enemy planes.
+Willi challenges Stachel to a flying contest on their return to base, flying under a railway viaduct.
+Willi is killed when his plane hits a building and crashes.
+When Stachel reports his death to Heidemann he impulsively claims Willi's victories, even though he fired only 40 bullets before his guns jammed.
+Outraged, Heidemann accuses him of lying, but the Air Service backs Stachel.

 During a strafing mission covering the retreat of the German Army, Stachel disobeys orders and engages enemy fighters.
 The rest of the squadron follows him.
-Later, Heidemann confronts him because half his pilots were killed in the ensuing dogfight.
-Stachel does not care.
-He has shot down enough aircraft, even without Willi's kills, to qualify for the Blue Max.
-Enraged, Heidemann submits a report recommending a court-martial.

-Both men are ordered to Berlin.
-There, von Klugemann tells Heidemann that Stachel is to receive the Blue Max because the people need a hero.
+Later, Heidemann confronts him because half his pilots were killed in the ensuing dogfight in which Stachel shot down enough aircraft to finally qualify for the Blue Max.
+Heidemann submits a report recommending a court-martial and both men are ordered to Berlin where von Klugermann tells Heidemann that Stachel is to receive the Blue Max because the people need a hero.
 The general orders Heidemann to withdraw his report.
-Heidemann resigns his command and accepts a desk job.

-Later that evening, Keati visits Stachel and suggests they flee to neutral Switzerland, since defeat is inevitable.
+Instead, Heidemann resigns his command.
+Later that evening, Kaeti visits Stachel and suggests they flee to neutral Switzerland, since defeat is inevitable.
 Stachel refuses.

-The next day, Stachel is awarded the Blue Max by the Crown Prince in a well-publicised ceremony.
+The next day, Stachel is awarded the Blue Max by the Crown Prince in a public ceremony.
 Field Marshal von Lenndorf telephones von Klugermann to order him to stop the ceremony since an investigation has been opened into Stachel's claim.
-The general asks how the field marshal knew about that.
-He turns to his wife and realises that she is responsible.

-When Heidemann reports that the new monoplane that he has just test-flown is a "death trap" with weak struts, von Klugemann sees a way out and tells Stachel, "Let's see some real flying".
-Stachel's aerobatics causes the aircraft to break up and crash.
+The general realises Kaeti is responsible for leaking information.
+When Heidemann reports that the new monoplane that he has just test-flown is a "death trap" with weak struts, von Klugermann tells Stachel, "Let's see some real flying".
+Stachel's aerobatics cause the aircraft to break up and crash.